Dev (singer): 2011–13: The Night the Sun Came Up

-On January 25, 2016, Idolator posted a snippet of a song called "Lowkey" and wrote that on January 27, Ebro Darden would premiere Dev's standalone single on Beats1.
-Dev worked mainly with her friend-producer NanosauR, Dave Tozer and Rey Reel.
+On January 25, 2016, Idolator posted a snippet of a song called "Lowkey" and wrote that on January 27, Ebro Darden would premiere Dev's standalone single on Beats 1.
+Dev worked mainly with her friend producer NanosauR, Dave Tozer, and Rey Reel.
 "Lowkey" was released on March 8, 2016.
 The song was praised by the critic and compared to Selena Gomez's "Good for You".

 In February 2016, Dev was featured as the lead vocalist on "We Rock It" by Sander Kleinenberg.
-In August 2016, Dev signed with Barry Weiss's record label RECORDS and began promoting her album with the single "#1" featuring Nef the Pharaoh, which reached the top 15 of the Billboard Rhythmic songs chart.
+In August 2016, Dev signed with Barry Weiss' record label RECORDS and began promoting her album with the single "#1" (featuring Nef the Pharaoh), which reached the top 15 of the Billboard Rhythmic Songs chart.

-In July 2017, Dev kicked off the campaign for her second album I Only See You When I'm Dreamin' with the release of two singles All I Wanna Do & Come at Me along with the pre-order of the album due September 8.
-Dev has worked with collaborators such as RAYE, MNDR, Sarah Hudson and Marko Penn on the record.
+In July 2017, Dev kicked off the campaign for her second album I Only See You When I'm Dreamin' with the release of two singles "All I Wanna Do" and "Come at Me" along with the pre-order of the album due September 8.
+Dev worked with collaborators such as Raye, MNDR, Sarah Hudson, and Marko Penn on the record.

-From 2018, Dev began releasing standalone singles with "Rock On It", "Down For Me", "Girls Don't Lie" and "Clean Break" being released throughout 2018.
-She collaborated on the song "Make Out" by Da Candy and Ferry released in September 2018.
-Beginning in July 2020 Dev started releasing a single every three weeks starting with "Mango" on July 17, "Follow My Lead" on August and "Bom Dia" on September 1.
+From 2018, Dev began releasing standalone singles with "Rock on It", "Down for Me", "Girls Don't Lie", and "Clean Break" being released throughout 2018.
+She collaborated on the song "Make Out" by Da Candy and Ferry, released in September 2018.
+Beginning in July 2020, Dev started releasing a single every three weeks starting with "Mango" on July 17, "Follow My Lead" in August, and "Bom Dia" on September 1.

-In July 2022, Dev performed live on Lollapalooza and Hard stating that she was working on new music.
+In July 2022, Dev performed at Lollapalooza and Hard stating that she was working on new music.